HTTP-RPC/Kilo/README.md

 ### WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as a client-side invocation proxy for web services.
 Internally, it uses an instance of `URLSession` to issue HTTP requests.
 GET, PUT, and DELETE arguments are submitted via the query string, and `POST` requests are submitted as "multipart/form-data", like an HTML form.

 `JSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
+Plain text content is returned as a string.
 All other content is returned as `Data`.

 Service proxies are initialized via `init(session:serverURL:)`, which takes a `URLSession` instance and the service's base URL as arguments.
 Service operations are initiated by calling the `invoke(_:path:arguments:resultHandler:)` method, which takes the following arguments: